braindecode/braindecode/docs/index.rst

 .. rst-class:: h4 text-center font-weight-light my-4

-    Braindecode is an open-source toolbox for decode raw neurophysiological data such as MEG, EEG, sEEG, ECoG with Deep Learning models, such as convolutional architecture, recurrent architecture, attention architecture.
+   Braindecode is an open-source Python toolbox for decoding raw neurophysiological data with deep learning models.
+It includes dataset fetchers, data preprocessing and visualization tools, as well as implementations of several deep learning architecture and data augmentations for EEG, ECoG, MEG and others analysis.

-    It includes modules for data input/output, preprocessing, visualization, data augmentation, classification, regression, sampler and
-    much more!
+   For brain signal researchers who want to work with deep learning and deep learning researchers who want to work with neurophysiological data.

 .. frontpage gallery is added by a conditional in _templates/layout.html